jf225/SyntheticGen/README.md

 **linearAugmentor(dataset):**\
 This is the augmentor object for psuedo-linear datasets.
 >Dataset Specifications For Proper Function:
- - Must be a numpy array with sub-lists holding inputs and outputs in the same order everytime.
+ - Must be a numpy array with sub-lists holding inputs and outputs in the same order every line.
  - Each sub-list in the dataset must be of equal length to one another